raphaelmoreira/lensophy/src/Lensophy/Doc/Readme.md

 [![How to use it](https://dev.azure.com/raphaelmoreira/758a305a-a7fa-4b96-95aa-962c2cf2248c/_apis/git/repositories/27fc1054-4851-4e6d-af8a-a463841dc8c1/items?path=/how-to-use-it.png&versionDescriptor%5BversionOptions%5D=0&versionDescriptor%5BversionType%5D=0&versionDescriptor%5Bversion%5D=main&resolveLfs=true&%24format=octetStream)](Readme.md)

 # Contributing & Feedback
-If you encounter a bug or have a feature request, please use the [Issue Tracker](https://github.com/raphaelmoreira/lensophy/issues).
+If you encounter a bug or have a feature request, please use the [Issue Tracker](https://github.com/raphaelmoreira/lensophy/issues) or the [Project Board](https://github.com/users/raphaelmoreira/projects/3).
 The project is also open to contributions, so feel free to [fork the project](https://github.com/raphaelmoreira/lensophy/fork) and open pull requests.
 Contributions are highly appreciated!
 Please make sure it is covered by unit or integrations tests.

 # About the project
 Remind people that, even physically distant from the interlocutor, respect must be maintained.
+Check the [Lensowiki](https://github.com/raphaelmoreira/lensophy/wiki/Lensophy) if you wanna read more about it.

 # License
 Copyright © Raphael Moreira | MIT